spencerhuston/Petl/docs/petl/basics/lambdas.md

 a type-hint.
 Likewise the return type is required in the declaration.

-Lambdas also capture their current global scope, allowing them to act as closures and in turn providing functionality of something akin to currying and/or partial application.
+Lambdas also capture their current global scope, allowing them to act as closures and in turn providing functionality of something akin to currying and/or partial application. **Note**, due to the method in which scope is acquired, mutual recursion between lambdas is _not_ supported.

 #### Syntax
 ```